 I oversee and support most of the company's internal IT infrastructure, lead development for our internal order management and business process portal application, work on our e-commerce platform, and oversee software and IT interns.

 I interface with our parent board, school district administration, and other program leadership to keep all of the West Lafayette school system's FIRST Robotics programs and related activities funded and operating.
-I also oversee the college student volunteers that work with our programs.
+I also oversee the adult & college student volunteers that work with our programs.

 I recruit, train, schedule, and support our crew of 10 volunteer FIRST LEGO League team coaches, supporting 4 teams with about 30 total 4th-6th grade students.